-You know the kind of manic Monday – you jump out of bed and you already feel stressed and overwhelmed at the week ahead.
+You jump out of bed and you already feel stressed and overwhelmed at the week ahead.

 As you’re in the shower, you’re anticipating the day – work, clients, children, extras like shopping at lunchtime and more tasks when you arrive home in the evening.

 Your mind jumps from one thing to another which may leave you feeling thrilled at all this busyness.
-Alternatively, it may get you feeling slightly manic about the packed schedule of your day.
+Alternatively, it may get you feeling slightly frazzled about the packed schedule of your day.

 This is the cue for your brain to elicit a stress response in your body.
 It interprets your thoughts as real life dangers and begins to flood your body with adrenaline.

 So you are now geared up for a full ‘fight or flight’ situation with tense muscles, knotted stomach and even heart palpitations.
 Your brain can’t distinguish between a real life-or-death situation and you thinking of something stressful.